How to get to San Agustín?

 Tip # 4

-Take a hike at Laguna Verde
+Hike at Laguna Verde

 About a two-hour drive from Pasto is the green lake of Azufral volcano, one of Colombia’s natural wonders.
 You can hike to the top of the mountain, where you can see the green lake and a small volcano.
 The hike can be tough due to the altitude (4000 meters).
 You reach Laguna Verde by taking the bus to the town of Túquerres and from there take a cab or van to the start of the trail.